truenas/documentation/content/SCALE/SCALETutorials/Apps/Syncthing.md

 Community users can add Syncthing to the list of available applications by adding **Enterprise** to the **Official** catalog on the **Manage Catalogs** screen.
 {{< /enterprise >}}

-Syncthing is a file synchronization application that provides a simple and secure environment that allows file sharing between different devices and locations while maintaining the highest level of security and privacy.
-Syncthing is tested and validated to work in harmony with TrueNAS platforms and underlying techologies such as ZFS to offer a turnkey means of keeping data across many systems.
+Syncthing is tested and validated to work in harmony with TrueNAS platforms and underlying technologies such as ZFS to offer a turnkey means of keeping data across many systems.
+It can seamlessly integrate with TrueNAS.

-It is highly scalable, allowing for easy expansion of file synchronization.
+Syncthing is a file synchronization application that provides a simple and secure environment for file sharing between different devices and locations.
 Use it to synchronize files between different departments, teams, or remote workers.

-Syncthing decentralized archetecture does not use or need a central server or cloud storage.
+Syncthing does not use or need a central server or cloud storage.
-This reduces the risk of compromizing or hacking that can accompany each storage method.
 All data is encrypted and synchronized directly between devices to ensure files are protected from unauthorized access.

-Syncthing is easy to use and configure you can install on a wide range of operating systems, including Windows, macOS, linux, FreeBSD, iOS or Android.
+Syncthing is easy to use and configure.
+You can install on a wide range of operating systems, including Windows, macOS, linux, FreeBSD, iOS or Android.
-It can seamlessly integrate with TrueNAS.
 The Synchthing web UI provides users with easy management and configuration of the application software.

-In addition to the decentralized architecture, cross-platform campatibility with multiple operating systems, and scalability, Syncthing offers other benefits:

-* Strong Eencryption to protect crucial data
-* Mutual authentication for added security
-* Flexible synchronization model with customizable rules and the ability to pause syncronization when necessary
-* Automatic conflict resolution to prevent data loss

 {{< expand "How does Syncthing work?" "v" >}}
 Syncthing does not have a central directory or cache to manage.